Introduction to the Gospel of Luke

 Questions and Answers about the Author and the Gospel Writing

 Q: The Gospel does not name its author.
-Who can we say is the real author of the Gospel of Luke?
+Who can we identify as the true author of the Gospel of Luke?

 Q: How did Luke get the words of the Gospel?

 A: This Gospel is how the Lord wants all humans to see what dictation means.
-Luke wrote from what he heard from the Lord, not by research as humans say.
+Luke wrote from what he heard from the Lord, not through research, as humans say.

-Q: Was Luke himself an eyewitness of the things the Lord Jesus did, and when did he write this Gospel?
+Q: Was Luke himself an eyewitness to the things the Lord Jesus did, and when did he become a follower of the Lord Jesus?

-A: Luke himself was also an eyewitness himself but as a child.
-Luke started to become a believer when he was only a child.
+A: Luke himself was also an eyewitness, but as a child.
+Luke began to believe in the Lord Jesus when he was only a child.

 Q: When was Luke called to write this Gospel?

-A: Luke has been following the Lord until the point when the Lord was crucified.
+A: Luke had been following the Lord until the point when the Lord was crucified.
 The call for him grew strongest the moment he saw the nails piercing the Lord.
-From the eyes of a young man that loves the Lord, when he saw how the Lord received the suffering, that made Luke's heart come to the point to commit from his soul itself to write the Gospel.
+From the eyes of a young man who loves the Lord, when he saw how the Lord Jesus received the suffering, that made Luke’s heart come to the point to commit from his soul itself to write the Gospel.